 To support the continuing career professional development of new and emerging producers.

-To establish a community of producers who are actively engaged in campaigning challenging, and debating current issues facing the sector (i.e. Devoted & Disgruntled).
+To establish a community of producers who are actively engaged in campaigning challenging, and debating current issues facing the sector.

 To be an active member of trade association bodies eg ITC, UK Theatre.